-Since the Swedish immigrant Oscar Fredrick Mossberg first began selling his original Brownie pistol back in 1919, to today when Mossberg guns are used on battlefields, in competitions, home defense, and more, the Mossberg name has become one of the most trusted in the gun manufacturing business.
-In fact, they’re still a family-owned business, and they’re committed to excellence in performance and aesthetic appeal in every rifle they make.
+From the time the Swedish immigrant Oscar Frederick Mossberg first began selling his original Brownie pistol back in 1919, to today when Mossberg guns are used on battlefields, in competitions, home defense, and more, the Mossberg name has become one of the most trusted in the gun manufacturing business.
+In fact, they’re still a family-owned business and they’re committed to excellence in performance and aesthetic appeal in every rifle they make.

 Mossberg Guns for Sale

-The 590 Shockwave Nightstick not only looks great with its wood stock and leather hand strap, it’s professional-grade.
+The 590 Shockwave Nightstick not only looks great with its wooden stock and leather hand strap, but it’s also professional-grade.
 As a short-barrelled pump-action shotgun with a Raptor bird’s head pistol grip and ambidextrous, top-mounted safety, it’s a functional work of art.